jonasseglare/dentdoche/README.md

      [dd.butLast, dd.sym('arguments')]]]]);
 ```
 ## Documentation
 The documentation is partial and written for the Dentdoche in *parsed* mode.
+Please see the [test cases](test/) for up-to-date usage examples.
 In parsed mode, the included Dentdoche module must be named **dd** as in
 ```js
 var dd = require('dentdoche');
 ```